 All of our produce shares are pre-packed and pre-determined based on the crops we have in abundance and in season.
 We offer both small and large produce shares; our small shares contain 6-8 veggies per week and our large shares contain 8-10 veggies per week.

 Our farm is rooted in the idea of reciprocity.
-We base many of our farming practices in the give-and-take relationships we have with our food, our soils, and our community.
+We base many of our farming practices on the give-and-take relationships we have with our food, our soils, and our community.
 This mission grounds us and has allowed us to implement many regenerative practices on our farm.
-We never apply any chemicals, we support our plants and the soil microbiota with compost and compost teas, and we plant a diverse array of crops to maintain a healthy ecological system.
+We support our vegetable crops and the soil microbiota with compost and compost teas, and we plant a diverse array of crops to maintain a healthy ecological system.
 We also use an intensive cover cropping system to return organic matter back to the soil.
 All of these practices allow us to raise the most nutrient-dense produce possible so we can nourish our community to the fullest.

 TC Farm is the most customizable pasture-raised meat and organic produce CSA in Minnesota.
 With weekly home deliveries or free monthly neighborhood pick-ups (whichever suits you), we deliver meat, local produce, pasture-raised milk and more.

-Our deliveries easily fit into a standard refrigerator and freezer.
+Our deliveries easily fit into standard refrigerators and freezers.
 Our year-round weekly produce is all organic.
-None of our animals are fed genetically modified grains nor are they given hormones or antibiotics.
+None of our animals are fed genetically modified grains or given hormones or antibiotics.
 Respect for animals and the environment is central to our work.

 Becoming a member is easy.
-Just tell us the kinds of foods you like (or don’t like) and every month we will make recommendations for you based on that.
+Just tell us the kinds of foods you like (or don’t like) so that we know what to raise for your household.
+Every month we will make recommendations for you based on that.
 Then you can add to the recommendations.
 Remove things.
 Change things around so you get exactly what you want each time.
-What you get in each delivery is totally up to you.
+What you get delivered to you is always up to you.